 Plaster of paris.
 If your child needs a strong hold, he may have a cast made from this.
 It's a thick paste that hardens quickly.

 The upside is it's strong.
 The downside is that it's heavy and doesn't do well in water.

 Synthetic or fiberglass.
 These casts are made from a moldable plastic.
 They're lighter than plaster of paris.
 The outer layer is fairly water-resistant, and some have a waterproof lining.

 Sometimes the pieces of your child's broken bone aren't lined up right.
 You may hear his doctor call this a "displaced fracture."

 In that case, the doctor will manipulate the bone pieces back into place.
 It's a nonsurgical procedure called a "closed reduction."

 Lining up the pieces helps the bone grow back together in a straight position.

 After it's over, your child's doctor will do an X-ray to make sure it's lined up right.
 Then he'll put on a cast.
 That keeps the bone fragments in the right position as they heal.

 If the break is too complicated for a closed reduction, your child's doctor may do a surgical procedure called an "open reduction."
 He'll make a cut in his skin and attach metal pins or plates to the bone fragments.
 This keeps them in place as they heal.

-Your child's doctor may recommend an over-the-counter painkiller like acetaminophen (Tylenol) or ibuprofen for the first few days, or a prescription drug.
+Your child's doctor may recommend an over-the-counter pain medicine such as acetaminophen (Tylenol) or ibuprofen for the first few days, or a prescription drug.
 He may also prescribe antibiotics to fight infection, especially if surgery was needed.

 The Healing Process